livewires/you-win/docs/sheets/jump.md

 ---
-title: "Game: Infinite Jump!"
+title: Game
 ---

 # The Infinite Jumping Game

-We're going to make a _Doodle Jump_ clone!

 The game is about bouncing on platforms to get higher and higher...forever.
 Your score is based on how high you can jump.
-You'll tilt the phone left and right to control the game.

 ## Starting out